Techgrounds-Cloud-9/cloud-9-katelindt/01_Git_1/git_2_exercise.md

 ## Key terminology

-- Markdown
+- Markdown - a lightweight markup language.
+- Markup language - a text-encoding system consisting of a set of symbols inserted in a text document to control its structure, formatting, or the relationship between its parts.
-- WYSIWYG (What You See Is What You Get)
+- WYSIWYG - What You See Is What You Get.
+WYSIWYG implies a user interface that allows the user to view something very similar to the end result while the document is being created
-- WYSIWYM
+- WYSIWYM - What You See Is What You Mean - a paradigm for editing a structured document.
+It is an adjunct to the better-known WYSIWYG.